Table of Contents

-These are all things which must be researched and taken care of before your dog grooming business can get off the ground.
+These are all things that must be researched and taken care of before your dog grooming business can get off the ground.

 RELATED: Best dog obedience schools in the US

-Some might argue that pet grooming is an art form, and only few would disagree:
+Some might argue that pet grooming is an art form, and only a few would disagree:

 If there is a space located in your area that already has the plumbing and possibly some of the fixtures that you would need, it might be cheaper in the long run to rent or buy a space for the business.